Tutorial: Migrate SQL Server to a single database or pooled database in Azure SQL Database online using DMS

 For more information on costs and pricing tiers, see the pricing page.

-If you need help in choosing the right Azure Database Migration Service tier, refer to the recommendations in the posting here.
+If you need help with choosing the right Azure Database Migration Service tier, refer to the recommendations in the posting here.

 Create a migration project